 In the tab Evolución you can see how all Process and WIP values evolve along each hour in the main steps as well as the evolution of total Lead Time:

-During the first hours, when the line is empty, there is no waiting time along the process so the total lead time is basically equal to the value add time of one hour.
+During the first hours, when the line is empty, there is no waiting time along the process so the total lead time is basically equal to the value add time (one hour).
 As queues start building up as shown in the WIP chart, waiting time starts to increase in all workstations and that causes the total lead time to increase to a value of 12 hours, where it seems to stabilize.
 This means that if we take a snap shot of the line in hour 7 basically all lead time is value add.
 On the other hand if we look at the line in hour 22, when stability seems to be reached, lead time is 12 times value add time: NVA/ VA = 11.
 Non value add time is made up of all the waiting taking place in front of each workstation.